Prof. Dr. Thorsten Hoppe

 Website: Hoppe Lab

-The ubiquitin/proteasome system (UPS) is a major proteolytic route functioning in a cellular network that helps to maintain the proteome during stress and ageing.
+The ubiquitin/proteasome system (UPS) is a major proteolytic route functioning in a cellular network that helps to maintain the proteome during stress and aging.
 Degradation of damaged proteins is mediated by the 26S proteasome upon attachment of ubiquitin proteins.
 Another proteolytic system supporting proteostasis is the autophagy-lysosome pathway that degrades proteins inside activated autophagosomes.
-An age-related impairment of either of these systems causes enhanced protein aggregation and affects lifespan, reflecting functional overlap and cooperation between UPS and autophagy in stress and ageing.
-The ultimate goal of our research is to assemble a global picture of stress-induced proteolytic networks critical for ageing and neurodegeneration.
-We address both cellular and organismal regulation of protein degradation pathways using the powerful genetic model of Caenorhabditis elegans.
+An age-related impairment of either of these systems causes enhanced protein aggregation and affects lifespan, reflecting functional overlap and cooperation between UPS and autophagy in stress and aging.
+The ultimate goal of our research is to assemble a global picture of stress-induced proteolytic networks critical for aging and neurodegeneration.
+We address both cellularandorganismalregulationofproteindegradationpathwaysusingthepowerful genetic model of Caenorhabditis elegans.

-- Proteostasis mechanisms important for ageing and age-related diseases
+- Proteostasis mechanisms important for aging and age-related diseases

 - Cell-autonomous regulation of protein quality control

-- Interorgan communication in sensory perception and ageing
+- Interorgan communication in sensory perception and aging

 - Pathomechanisms underlying disease-related dysfunction